Friday, November 28, 2025

 Over to the 32X.
 It is another add-on for the SEGA Genesis as a low cost option for 32-bit games.
 The 32X was also met with poor reception to be criticized for its poor quality that it failed to attract third-party developers and consumers, its weak library, market fragmentation of the Genesis and poor marketing.
 SEGA sold 800,000 32X units and the rest at huge discounts until it was discontinued as they shifted their focus on the Saturn.

 So, the SEGA Saturn is the 5th generation console that uses 64-bit games came out in 1994 in Japan and 1995 in North America.
 The console is successful in Japan, but failed in North America because of its 1995 rush here.
-The Saturn's game library was met generally with praise, but it was criticized for having a rushed 1995 release date and lacking a key Saturn-exclusive Sonic title, Sonic X-treme, which is why the Saturn became a commercial failure.
+The Saturn's game library was met generally with praise, but it was criticized for having a rushed 1995 release date and lacking a key Saturn-exclusive Sonic title, Sonic X-treme.
 The Japanese and American divisions exacerbating strategic chaos, which was caused by the Saturn's success in Japan and failure in America.

 The Dreamcast came out in 1998 in Japan and 1999 in North America and other countries.
 You probably didn't realize what made the Dreamcast so special.
 It was praised for innovation and its great library of games, including original Sonic platforming games.
 Not only SEGA didn't make a SEGA Pluto or whatever the name of the next console after Dreamcast.
 They knew that the Dreamcast would be their last console before they restructure themselves into being a third-party developer after it also slid into a bad Juju land with the Saturn, so we have to answer this question.
 Why did SEGA abandon the hardware market and restructure themselves as a third-party developer to release games on non-SEGA platforms, and what has caused the Dreamcast to fail and discontinue in 2001?

 There is one obvious reason.
 The Dreamcast's commercial failure was caused by the PS2's launch being the eye of the storm SEGA was in.
 When the Dreamcast has launched, it was off to a rousing start for online play, until in 2000, Sony came along with the exceptional launch of the PS2.
-It has ruined SEGA's reputation as Sony was financially able to do everything SEGA couldn't that the PS2 has became renowned in sales, even at launch.
+It has ruined SEGA's reputation as a hardware manufacturer as Sony was financially able to do everything SEGA couldn't that the PS2 became renowned in sales, even at launch.

-Can you even believe that SEGA struggled on the Dreamcast so hard?
+Can you even believe that SEGA blatantly struggled on the Dreamcast so hard?
 The PS2 has nailed the grand slam with selling an outstanding number of units at launch.
-Sony made a nearly perfect developer-friendly console that has great games and key games exclusive to their platform.
+Sony made a nearly perfect developer-friendly console that has great games, key games exclusive to their platform, smooth play and the use of the CD-ROM.
 This exposed a HUGE reason why SEGA had to quit the console manufacturing business to restructure themselves into being a third-party developer in the software business because they were caught in the eye of the storm being the PlayStation 2's exceptional launch.

-SEGA's shift from the console business to being a third-party developer comes with Microsoft taking their place as the console manufacturer for their first console, the original Xbox, to succeed what SEGA has failed in the console market.
-Following SEGA's shift to being third-party developer after the Dreamcast dropped the ball because of the PS2's launch going off to a blazing start, they began porting their games that were released on the Dreamcast to the GameCube like Sonic Adventure 2 and Crazy Taxi.
-It became a starting point for SEGA being a third-party developer.
+SEGA's shift from the console business to being a third-party developer comes with Microsoft taking their place as the console manufacturer for their first console, the original Xbox, to succeed what SEGA has failed with the Dreamcast.
+Following SEGA's shift to being a third-party developer after the Dreamcast dropped the ball because of the PS2's launch going off to a blazing start, they began porting their games that were released on the Dreamcast to the GameCube like Sonic Adventure 2 and Crazy Taxi.
+It became a starting point for SEGA being a third-party developer like Capcom, Bandai Namco, the 3DO Company, Atari and even Square Enix before them.

-It turned out well that they went on to release games not on the GameCube, but other non-SEGA platforms in the 6th generation-era and beyond like Sonic Heroes, the first new Sonic title they ever released since their shift to being a third-party developer.
-Super Monkey Ball and Jet Set Radio Future would be launch titles for the GameCube and original Xbox.
+It turned out well that they went on to release games not on the GameCube, but other non-SEGA platforms in the 6th generation-era and beyond like Sonic Heroes, the first new Sonic title they ever released since their shift to being a third-party developer, as well as Super Monkey Ball and Jet Set Radio Future, launch titles for the GameCube and original Xbox.
 So far, SEGA releasing their games on non-SEGA consoles, even on this generation, went well so far and will never return to the old console manufacturing business following the failures of the 32X, Saturn and Dreamcast.

 And it wasn't just the PS2 that became the most popular console, but the PS1 as well, Sony's very first console that is turning 31 years old soon.
 If you want to know more about the PS1 and PS2's spectacular launch sales and how both of them became a grand slam, I have the link to the post that covers it all.